menandmice/micetro_docs/guides/user-manual/ipam.rst

 4. Enter the appropriate values, grouped on pages depending on the type.

 .. note::
-  The *Create* dialog is different depending on the type:
+  The *Create* dialog is different depending on the type selected through the dropdown:

   * For a *network*, you can reserve network and broadcast address, and lock the range if needed.
 You can also assign it to an AD site.
 (See :ref:`active-directory`)